 All Students admitted in the programs are required to stay in close contact with their faculty mentor.
 They will enroll in individual courses related to their area of concentration, which will cumulate into the defending of the required research thesis or capstone.
 The Master of Laws (LLM) is offered in the following concentrations:

 • American Law (for non-US law schools graduates)

 • International Human Rights and Humanitarian Law

 • International Finance and Financial Law

 • International Trade Relations and Investment Law

-Note: All graduate students with LLM or MLS are eligible to enroll in the Doctor of Science in Law degree (JSD) program.
+Note: Graduates of the Master of Legal Studies are eligible to enroll in the Doctor of Juridical Science degree (JSD) program.
 Students can also enroll in the programs concurrently.
-Students enrolled in the concurrent LL.M/J.S.D. will have their completed semester credits count towards the 65 required semester credits for the JSD.
+Students enrolled in the concurrent MLS/JSD will have 30 semester credits of the MLS program transfer towards the 66 required semester credits hours for the JSD.

 Some courses for the JSD/LLM/MLS concentration are listed in the course description.